-Whether you have an hour or two days a week to spare, there are at least 100 one-off, long-term, and overseas opportunities advertised on CareerHub at any time.
+Whether you have an hour or two days a week to spare, there are a range of one-off, long-term, and overseas opportunities advertised on CareerHub at any time.
 If you'd like support finding the right opportunity for you, book a one-to-one appointment on CareerHub.
-The LSE Volunteer Centre website (Ise.ac.uk/volunteercentre) also has a wealth of information and advice.
+The LSE Volunteer Centre website (lse.ac.uk/volunteercentre) also has a wealth of information and advice.